jusx/dotfiles/README.md

 ## Customization

-It is not desirable to share certain ssh config information.
-The file `privates/ssh/config` should be used to add additional ssh config that is private. `setup.bash` will concat these config with the default config when run.
+It is sometimes not desirable to share certain ssh config information.
+The file `privates/ssh/config` can be used to add additional ssh config that is private. `setup.bash` will concat these config with the default config when run.
 Anything in `privates` are git ignored.

 ## dotfiles elsewhere
 - https://github.com/grawity/dotfiles